IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 **NeoBanks** : Fully digital
 ### Neobanks vs Challenger Banks
 1. Neo are mostly unlicensed ,challenger banks are all licensed
-2. Neo are in partnership with licenced banks whereas Challenger are regulated by financial authorities
+2. Neo are in partnership with licensed banks whereas Challenger are regulated by financial authorities
 3. Focus on tech-driven simplified banking services whereas challenger provide traditional services with a tech overlay.
 4. Neo operate digitally only challenger may have physical banks
-5. Niche target liek freelancers,millenials , Challenger serve a broader market.
+5. Niche target like freelancers,millenials , Challenger serve a broader market.
-6. Freyo and IDFC First banks arte examples of both respectively.
+6. Freyo and IDFC First banks are examples of both respectively.
 7. Focus on modern technology ,focus on integrating digital tools into traditional technology.

 First digit of credit card signifies card network: